YizeZhang/Net_Diff/README.md

 ###     **V1.14**

 2021/08/21
    1. Support running Net_Diff via command line

-   2. Support precise clock file V3.04
+   2. Support multi-station PPP

+   3. Open functions of CLAS

-   3. Change data downloading to wget, which supports http.
+   4. Change data downloading to wget, which supports http.

+   5. Improve efficiency of Kalman Filter

+   6. Fig but of approximate coordinate calculation

+   7. Support PPP-AR with bias products from various anlysis centers

+   8. Support GLONASS RTK with same receiver type.

+   9. More flexible for precise products that containing BDS-3 clock.

+   10. Support precise clock file V3.04

-   4. Fix some other bugs
+   11. Fix some other bugs